Jet-Studio-dev/hud/README.md

 # 🔥 Simple FiveM HUD

-A lightweight and modern **Heads-Up Display (HUD)** designed for FiveM servers.
+A lightweight & modern **FiveM HUD** designed to enhance player experience without overwhelming the screen.
-This HUD focuses on clarity, performance, and easy integration.
-Perfect for roleplay servers or minimalist setups that need clean on-screen information without overloading players.
+Clean, minimalistic, and fully customizable — ideal for roleplay servers or any server wanting a polished interface.

 ---